originbx-oasis/oasis-open-project/advisory-council-charter.md

-# OriginBX OASIS Advisory Council- DRAFT
+# OriginBX OASIS Advisory Council

 The OriginBX OASIS Advisory Council’s mission is to help ensure a transparent and productive collaboration between trade policy makers and industry in defining a globally universal consistent message set that will facilitate the exchange of product and trade attribute data.
 Advisory Council members are invited experts representing global tax and trade public policy setting organizations and government agencies.
 Each member brings unique and diverse perspectives for how the future of digital tax and trade attestation standards can be built for the betterment of all.